bsnes-emu/bsnes/docs/interface/higan-settings.md

 select the controller button in the list, then click one of the "Mouse Left",
 "Mouse Middle",
-or "Mouse Right" buttons in the bottom-left of the window.
+or "Mouse Right" buttons in the bottom-left of the Settings window.

 To map
 a joystick axis on your PC to
 a controller axis,
 double-click the axis in the list, or select it and press Enter.
-The window will grey out,
-and a message will appear in the bottom left:
+The Settings window will grey out, and a message will appear in the bottom left:
 "Press a key or button to map [the axis]".
-Press the joystick in the direction you want to map, and it should appear in the list next to the controller button it is mapped to.
+Press the joystick in the direction you want to map, and it should appear in the list next to the controller axis it is mapped to.

 To map
 a mouse axis on your PC to